silverstripe/silverstripe-framework/docs/en/reference/templates.md

 ### Modulus and MultipleOf

-New in 2.4 you can use 2 new controls $Modulus and $MultipleOf to help build column layouts.
+$Modulus and $MultipleOf can help to build column layouts.

 	:::ss
 	$Modulus(value, offset) // returns an int